John Lewis Gaddis: Scholarship

 Gaddis is a well-known historian for his writing about the Cold War.
 Perhaps his most famous work is Strategies of Containment (1982; rev. 2005), which analyzes the theory and practice of containment that was employed against the Soviet Union by Cold War American presidents.
 His 1983 distillation of post-revisionist scholarship also guided Cold War research.

 We Now Know (1997) presented an analysis of the Cold War through the Cuban Missile Crisis that incorporated new archival evidence from the Soviet bloc.
 It is one of the first attempts to write the Cold War's history after it ended.

 The Cold War (2005) is an examination of the history and effects of the Cold War in a more removed context, and won Gaddis the 2006 Harry S. Truman Book Prize.
 Critics were less impressed, with Tony Judt summarising the book as "a history of America's cold war: as seen from America, as experienced in America, and told in a way most agreeable to many American readers," and David S. Painter writing that it was a "carefully crafted defense of US policy and policymakers" that was "not comprehensive."

 Gaddis's 2011 biography of George Kennan garnered multiple prizes, including a Pulitzer.

 John Nagl described Gaddis's 2018 book On Grand Strategy as "a book that should be read by every American leader or would-be leader".

 Gaddis is known for arguing that Soviet leader Joseph Stalin's personality and role in history constituted one of the most important causes of the Cold War.
-Within the field of U.S. diplomatic history, he was originally most associated with the concept of post-revisionism, the idea of moving past the revisionist and orthodox interpretations of the origins of the Cold War to embrace what were (in the 1970s) interpretations based upon the then-growing availability of government documents from the United States, Great Britain and other western government archives.
+Within the field of US diplomatic history, he was originally most associated with the concept of post-revisionism, the idea of moving past the revisionist and orthodox interpretations of the origins of the Cold War to embrace what were (in the 1970s) interpretations based upon the then-growing availability of government documents from the United States, Great Britain and other western government archives.
 Due to his growing focus on Stalin and leanings toward US nationalism, Gaddis is now widely seen as more orthodox than post-revisionist.
 Revisionist historian Bruce Cumings had a debate with Gaddis in the 1990s, in which Cumings criticized Gaddis as moralistic and lacking in objectivity.